patchthecode/patchthecode.github.io/MainTutorial.md

 Tutorial over.

 Create all the other views on your xib that you need.
-Event-dots view, customWhatEverView etc. After designing the views on your xib, go create the functionality for it just like you did in the example above; where you created a `UILabel` and added the functionality for it.
+Event-dots view, customWhatEverView etc. After designing the views on your xib, go create the functionality for it just like you did in the example above; where you created a `UILabel` and added the functionality to display it.
+You can literally create **any** custom thing with any custom functionality.

 If you're really out of ideas, using the same procedure above, why not try to create a background circular shaped SelectedView to appear when ever you tap on a date cell?
 You can also download the example project on Github and see the possibilities.